EgorLeb/iu_timetable_scheduler_/README.md

 you can bring up the server yourself.

-server is written in Flask, JS, html.
+server is written in Flask, JS, HTML and CSS.

 ## Acknowledgments